One of the most common questions I hear from our EBA students is this:

 When is the right time to monetize my blog?

 And my answer to that question is always pretty simple–as soon as possible….as long as you’ve laid the groundwork first!
+For your blog to become a business, it has to make money!
+If you’re unsure of when to monetize your blog, these tips will turn your blog into a money making machine.
 After all, blogging is hard work, and I tend to believe that the sooner you are getting paid for your efforts, the easier it will be to stay motivated to keep going, especially when the going gets rough (and it will, at some point!)

 Now, of course, making money from your blog doesn’t always happen on day 1, or even on day 100, especially because a lot of bloggers are hesitant to monetize at all.
 They worry monetizing will make them look desperate or like a sellout.
 They worry about turning off the few readers they’ve managed to generate.
 They worry that their blog isn’t ready quite yet.
 Or, because they don’t know exactly how to monetize, they worry about looking like an amateur.